Need to know

 Cheaper LCD alternatives

 While they may not compare to the top performers, we've tested plenty of quality LCD TVs with a more reasonable price tag.
-Once again, these two have virtually the same features and were neck and neck in a number of areas during our expert assessment.
+Once again, these two have virtually the same set of features and earned similar scores in our picture quality assessment.

 CHOICE members can access the full TV reviews.
 If you're not yet a member, you can join CHOICE to see all our reviews.